decred/dcrdata/README.md

 block data into a SQLite database.
 This functionality is included in the startup of the dcrdata daemon, but may be called alone with rebuilddb.

+### rebuilddb2

+`rebuilddb2` is a CLI app used for maintenance of dcrdata's `dcrpg` database (a.k.a.
+DB v2) that uses PostgreSQL to store a nearly complete record of the Decred blockchain data.
+See the [README.md](./cmd/rebuilddb2/README.md) for `rebuilddb2` for important usage information.

 ### scanblocks

 scanblocks is a CLI app to scan the blockchain and save data into a JSON file.